spigell/pulumi-hcloud-kube-hetzner/docs/roadmap.md

 - [ ] Package stage: reboot if changes detected only

 ## CI
+- [ ] Find a way to hide output of the pulumi command plugin for several stages
 - [x] Add linter run for every branch
 - [x] Add go test run for every branch
 - [x] Use pulumi cli instead of actions for up and preview.
 Collect logs.